-The profiling software should ask you to locate the position of the target's corners with a cursor, in effect "cropping" the target scan.
+The profiling software should ask you to locate the position of the target's corners with a cursor.
 Cropping methods and tools vary but the HCT's cropping points (shown below) are the same for all software.
 Position the profiling software's crop tool on the small crop marks embedded in the target.
 Corner marks may differ slightly from the illustration.
 Some HCTs contain small arrows pointing to the corner points.